astro-informatics/RequiSim/README.md

 **cite**:

-- __Taylor et al 2018 in prep__: The formalism
-      in this code is developed.
+- __Preparing for the Cosmic Shear Data Flood: Optimal Data Extraction and Simulation Requirements for Stage IV Dark Energy Experiments__: The formalism in this code is developed.
-- __Taylor et al 2018 in prep__: _GLaSS_, which produced
-      the data files, is described.
+- __Testing the Cosmic Shear Spatially-Flat Universe Approximation with GLaSS__: _GLaSS_, which produced the data files, is described.
-More Info: Taylor er al 2018 in prep